abdulwaheed76/practices/README.md

 #### Default penalty (Model B)
 Penalty amount per penalty is 1% of your monthly salary.
 E.g if your salary is 10,000, penalty is 100.
 This is default amount unless penalty amount is provided differently in any rule).
-Penalty will be charged each time a rule is broken.
-This can be once or multiple times per day.
-E.g You made 2 PRs with lint errors in both, and third PR had console errors in browser.
-You will be changed 3 penalties.
-Next day you did the say.
-Again 3 penalties totalling 6.
-Then on same day he put his name in code.
-Not total penalties are 7.

 #### Note for managers.
 If a manager knowingly does not reports (to management) a rule breakage by employee, he will pay 10 times of the penalty from his own pocket to the company.